boson-attic/node-ce-functions/README.md

     - Readiness endpoint: http://localhost:8080/health/readiness

-## Configuring Experimental Repo

-Upgrade your CLI to the latest version and add the experimental repo:

-1. `brew upgrade appsody` or for other platforms visit the [upgrading appsody section](https://appsody.dev/docs/getting-started/installation).

-2. appsody repo add experimental https://github.com/appsody/stacks/releases/latest/download/experimental-index.yaml

-You should now be able to [initialise your application](#Getting-Started).

 ## Developing

 1) update `stack.yaml` with a new version (will be used for the git version tag as well).